History cnp

 When the Central de Acabados Textiles, SA (CATEX) factory closed in 1978, its owners wanted to demolish the old factory building and build housing on the entire site, but the Poblenou Neighbours’ Association, with support from neighbourhood entities, took advantage of the nascent democratic city council to ensure that part of the vast site became a public facility.
 On April 16, 1980, after lengthy negotiations, an agreement was signed to recover “CATEX for the neighbourhood”, and the old factory was transformed into the Can Felipa civic centre and sports complex.

-With this transformation of the old CATEX factory into CEM Can Felipa in 1989and the subsequent management of the Municipal Pavilion of La Mar Bella, CN Poble Nou demonstrated its capacity for innovation and its commitment to offering top-class services and facilities for sports practice.
+With this transformation of the former CATEX factory into the CEM Can Felipa in 1989, and the subsequent management of the Municipal Pavilion of La Mar Bella, CN Poble Nou demonstrated its capacity for innovation and its commitment to offering first-class services and facilities for sports practice.

 This dual management encouraged the club’s growth.
 In addition to the most representative sections, swimming and water polo, the club then had a broad pluralistic offering: athletics, rugby, handball, petanque, sport fishing, badminton, front tennis, triathlon, and diving.